Dwidy99/backend-ats-app-cap/README.md

 ## **PUT /employees/users/:id**

-Update a User(Applicant) and returns the new object.
+Update a User(Employee) and returns the new object.

 - **URL Params**
   _Required:_ `id=[integer]`